-The Company has significantly increased the number of its commercially available beers, FMBs, hard ciders and hard seltzers that it produces.
-Since 2010, the Company has introduced many new beers, ciders and hard seltzers under the Samuel Adams, Angry Orchard, Twisted Tea and Truly Spiked & Sparkling brand names.
-A&S Brewing currently has four brands, including three small breweries and retail beer halls where beer is sold and consumed on-premise.
-In 2015, the Company began national distribution of certain styles of the Traveler Beer brand and the Coney Island beer brand, including Coney Island Hard Root Beer.
-Also in November 2015, the Company opened the Angry Orchard Innovation Cider House at its apple orchard located in Walden, New York, where hard cider is fermented, sold and consumed on-premise.
+The Company has significantly increased the number of its commercially available beers, hard ciders and hard sparkling waters that it produces.
+Since 2010, the Company has introduced many new beers, ciders and hard sparkling waters under the Samuel Adams, Angry Orchard, Twisted Tea and Truly Spiked & Sparkling brand names.
+A&S Brewing currently has four brands, including three small breweries and retail tap rooms where beer is sold and consumed on-premise.
+In 2015, the Company opened the Angry Orchard Innovation Cider House at its apple orchard located in Walden, New York, where hard cider is fermented, sold and consumed on-premise.
 In 2016, the Company began national distribution of certain styles of the Truly Spiked & Sparkling brand.
+In 2017, the Company opened a Tap Room at the Boston Brewery where beer is sold and consumed on-premise.
 These additional brands and locations, along with the increases in demand for certain existing brands, have added to the complexity of the Company's product development process, as well as its brewing, fermenting, packaging, marketing and selling processes.
-The Company does not have significant experience with managing this number of brands and products and has limited experience with integrating acquired brands or operating small production facilities and retail operations.
-There can be no assurance that the Company will effectively manage such increased complexity, without experiencing operating inefficiencies or control deficiencies.
+There can be no assurance that the Company will effectively manage such increased complexity, without experiencing coordination issues, and resulting operating inefficiencies, supply shortages or control deficiencies.
 Such inefficiencies or deficiencies could have a material adverse effect on the Company's business and financial results.

-Unexpected Events at Company-Owned Production Facilities, Reduced Availability of Breweries Owned by Others, Increased Complexity of the Company's Business, or the Expansion Costs of the Company-Owned Breweries Could Have A Material Adverse Effect on the Company's Operations or Financial Results.
+Impact of Reliance on Company-Owned Production Facilities, Reduced Availability of Breweries Owned by Others, and Inability to Leverage Investment in the Company-Owned Breweries Could Have A Material Adverse Effect on the Company's Operations or Financial Results.

 Prior to 2008, the Company pursued a production strategy that combined the capacity at its Cincinnati Brewery, which was acquired in 1997, with significant production arrangements at breweries owned by third parties.
 The brewing services arrangements with breweries owned by others allowed the Company to utilize their excess capacity, providing the Company with production flexibility, as well as cost advantages over its competitors, while maintaining full control over the brewing process for its beers.
 The Company purchased the Pennsylvania Brewery in June 2008.
-As a result of that acquisition and the subsequent expansion of the Pennsylvania Brewery's capacity, the volume of core brands brewed at Company-owned breweries increased, and currently over 95% of the Company's volume is brewed and packaged at breweries that it owns.
+As a result of that acquisition and the subsequent expansion of the Pennsylvania Brewery's capacity, the volume of core brands brewed at Company-owned breweries increased, and currently over 90% of the Company's volume is produced and packaged at breweries that it owns.

-In 2016, the Company brewed its flagship beer, Samuel Adams Boston Lager, at each of its three Samuel Adams breweries, but at any particular time it may rely on only one brewery for its products other than Samuel Adams Boston Lager.
-The Company expects to continue to brew most all of its volume in 2017 at its Company-owned breweries.
+In 2017, the Company brewed its flagship beer, Samuel Adams Boston Lager, at each of its three Samuel Adams breweries, but at any particular time it may rely on only one brewery for its products other than Samuel Adams Boston Lager.
+The Company expects to continue to brew most all of its domestic volume in 2018 at its Company-owned breweries.
 This reliance on its own breweries exposes the Company to capacity constraints and risk of disruption of supply, as these breweries are operating at or close to current capacity in peak months.
 Management believes that it has alternatives available to it, in the event that production at any of its brewing locations is temporarily interrupted, although as volumes at the Pennsylvania Brewery increase, severe interruptions there would be problematic, particularly during peak season.
 In addition, if interruptions were to occur, the Company may not be able to maintain its current economics and could face significant delays in starting replacement brewing locations.
 Potential interruptions at breweries include labor issues, governmental action, quality issues, contractual disputes, machinery failures, operational shut downs or natural or unavoidable catastrophe.